Randyyeo/carpark-app/README.md

-A simple **authentication app** created with Express.js and bootstrap.
-This project aims to show my understanding of what the backend engineering is and the simple practices of how a authentication app should perform
+A simple **authentication app** created with Express.js, JSONWebToken and bcryptjs.
+This project aims to show my understanding of what backend engineering is and the simple practices of how a authentication app should perform